jdrco/TileDrag/README.md

 Even if you do know how to play chess, you can use this site to enchance your movement/mouse accuracy.

 Tile drag is an addictive arcade game written in vanilla javascript.
-Hope youu enjoy!
+Hope you enjoy!

 https://tile-drag.netlify.app